Candida Martinelli's Italophile Site

 Vaporetto - Bus-boat

 To visit the most in the shortest amount of time, it is a good idea to use the boat-busses, vaporetti.
 There are several passes available that cover everything from 12 hours to a week.
-A single trip is 6.50 Euros.
+A single trip is 7 Euros.
+They are expensive and crowded, and the staff treat you with contempt, so if you have the money, hire a taxi, and if you have lots of money, hire a boat for your trip.

 Inside the prow of a vaporetto

-Check your plans, see which will save you the most money, then you can purchase the tickets/passes at the Tobacconist shops throughout Venice, or from the machines situated at the larger vaporetto stops.
+Check your plans, see which vaporetto pass can save you the most money, then you can purchase the tickets/passes at the Tobacconist shops throughout Venice, or from the machines situated at the larger vaporetto stops, or at manned ticket booths at some of the stops.

 Buy a good Venice map, and you will find all the bus-stops indicated, and the bus-lines.
 You can use the vaporetti to around Venice, Giudecca, the Lido, to the cemetery, Murano, Burano and other islands.